convox/docs/docs/application/resources.md

 ## Accessing Resources

-You can access defined resources from services with environment variables.
+You can access defined resources from Services with environment variables.
 In the above example, the `mydb` resource provides a `MYDB_URL` variable that is accessible from the `web` service.

 The environment variable name is the resource name converted to all-caps, with a `_URL` suffix.